b4cksp4c3/b4cksp4c3.github.io/htb/lame.md

-# Lame
+# ->Lame<-

-## Lame was a very easy box that really only required basic skill and the ability to google
+### Lame was a very easy box that really only required basic skill and the ability to google

 ```
 # Nmap 7.70 scan initiated Wed May 29 15:37:48 2019 as: nmap -sC -sV -T4 -oN LameNmap 10.10.10.3